kim engstrom counseling services

 Also called earthing, it is a therapeutic technique that involves doing activities that electrically reconnect you to the earth.
 This practice relies on earthing science and physics to explain how electrical charges from the earth can have positive effects on your body.

 Grounding yourself can (according to several accounts) help relieve stress, depression, anxiety, chronic pain, and fatigue.
 Try Tree Pose as a grounding go to!

 INHALE -EXHALE TEAM

-If you are interested in joining our team or supporting our project so we can distribute to more communities please contact
+Interested in joining our team or supporting our project so we can distribute to more communities?

 Spread the Word

 If you are interested in hosting a showing of